shown in other instead.

 Target Resolution defines the maximum viewport resolution available for the Landscape Terrain renderer, which guarantees that VRAM limits will not be exceeded if the Application is launched with a higher screen resolution.
 When being equal to the current viewport size, the parameter provides pixel perfect quality.
 Decrease it, to gain more performance at a cost of visual quality.

-The final quality of details (if there are some on the Landscape Terrain object) is defined by the resolution of the detail textures: albedo, height, and additional mask.
-The available range is [0, 8]:
+The final quality of details (if there are some on the Landscape Terrain object) is defined by the resolution of detail textures: albedo, height, and additional masks.
+The available range is as follows:

 By changing the Visibility Distance value you can control the distance from the camera on which the surface of the Landscape Terrain is visible.